tovaroe/GBMatch_CNN/README.md

 # Reproducing the manuscript results - step by step guide

 ## Training the CNN model
 1. Clone this repository and install the dependencies in your environment.
+Make sure that the path for randaugment is correctly set in the config.py (should be correct by default).
 2. Download all included image tiles at [zenodo repository TBD] and replace the data/training/image_tiles folder with the image_tiles folder from zenodo.
 3. Run train_model_OS.py and/or train_model_TS.py to reproduce the training with 5-fold cross validation.
 Models and results will be saved in the data/models folder.
 4. Run train_final_model_OS.py and/or train_final_model_TS.py to train the final model on the whole training dataset.